jg925/ece3400_2019-team10/labs/lab1.md

 }
 ```

-After testing the Servos alone, we used a potentiometer to adjust the speed and direction
+After testing the servo alone, we used a potentiometer to adjust the speed and direction
-at which the Servos motor was rotating.
+at which the servo motor was rotating.
 We wired up the potentiometer up exactly as it was in the previous section.
 We also took our code from the previous section that was used to change the LED's brightness using the potentiometer and modified it slightly.
 We chose to multiply the voltage by 2 and write that value since the Arduino read voltages in the 30-60 range.
 Thus, doubling the voltage would put us in the 60-120 range, enabling the servo to rotate in both directions.
 A clip of the results are shown below, along with the modified code that was used.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ou17E-c4ugQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>